SMS Eber (1887): Characteristics

 Eber was 48.5 m long at the waterline and 51.7 m long overall, with a beam of 8 m.
 She had a draft of 3.1 m forward and 3.8 m aft.
 She displaced 582 t as designed and 735 t at full load.
 Her hull was constructed with transverse iron frames, and it was divided into five watertight compartments.
 Steering was controlled via a single rudder.
 The ship handled and maneuvered well, but pitched and rolled severely.
 She handled well under sail, but had difficulty making forward progress in a head sea.
 The ship's crew consisted of 5 officers and 76 enlisted men.
 Eber carried a number of small boats, including one pinnace, two cutters, one yawl, and one dinghy.

 She was powered by a 3-cylinder double-expansion steam engine that drove a 2-bladed screw propeller, while could be retracted while the ship was under sail.
 Steam provided by two coal-fired, cylindrical fire-tube boilers, which were vented through a single funnel located amidships.
 Her propulsion system produced a top speed of 11 kn at 760 PS.
 Eber carried 78 t of coal for her boilers.
 At a cruising speed of 9 kn, she could steam for 2000 nmi.
 To supplement the steam engine on long voyages, the ship was fitted with a three-masted barque sailing rig with a surface area of 590 m2.

 The ship was armed with a main battery of three 10.5 cm K L/35 built-up guns in individual pivot mounts.
 Two were placed side-by-side toward the bow in sponsons and the third was placed on the centerline aft.
 The guns had a maximum range of 8000 m and were supplied with a total of 390 shells.
 She also carried four 37 mm Hotchkiss revolver cannon.

 Service history

 The keel for Eber was laid down in 1886 at the Kaiserliche Werft (Imperial Shipyard) in Kiel.
 She was launched of 15 February 1887 and Vizeadmiral (Vice Admiral) Wilhelm von Wickede, the commander of the Marinestation der Ostsee (Baltic Sea Naval Station), christened the vessel.
 Work on the ship was completed later that year, and on 25 September, Eber was commissioned to begin sea trials.
 The ship performed so well in her trials that they were concluded in early November.
-The ship sailed from Kiel on 10 November, bound for a tour in the South Pacific to relieve the gunboat Albatross and permit the corvette to re-join the Cruiser Squadron elsewhere.
+The ship sailed from Kiel on 10 November, bound for a tour in the South Pacific to relieve the gunboat Albatross and permit the screw corvette to re-join the Cruiser Squadron elsewhere.